 Think back to when you first started your business.
 Then, something drew you to it – the need or want.
-Now, some of these reasons are as simple as expanding your shoe collection or wanting to travel more, but …
+Some of these reasons are as simple as expanding your shoe collection or wanting to travel more, but …

 … for those of us who are parents, children were likely a large part of that decision.

-Maybe it was to spend more time with them, travel more, show them what’s possible, and so on.
-But they were the reason; they were and are, the why.
-So, when that parent guilt starts to kick in, remind yourself why you got started.
+It could be to spend more time with them, travel more, show them what’s possible, etc. But they were the reason; they were and are the why.
+So, when that parent guilt starts to kick in, remind yourself why you started.
 Yes, it can take a toll when you feel like the reasons you decided to build a business are taking a back seat – but we challenge you to think bigger.